A scald is a burn to the skin caused by moist heat such as hot water or steam. Scalding from hot water can easily result

 Common Causes of Burns to Children

 Many times a scalding injury occurs when a hot water heater is turned up too high, and often this occurs in young children.
 His scalding burn can be an accident or even intentional, as in cases of child abuse.

 Many children are put in a bath that is much too hot for the child, and the results can be catastrophic.
 Responsibility for the water heater’s maximum temperature can rest with a landlord or other owner.

 Certainly, no child should be put into a hot bath or water without an adult testing the temperature to ensure it is okay.

-Every year over a hundred thousand people are treated in emergency rooms because of scalding.
-Many are hospitalized and about 80% of the serious hot-water burns are either children or the elderly or physically or mentally impaired.
+Every year, over a hundred thousand people are treated in emergency rooms because of scalding.
+Many are hospitalized, and about 80% of the serious hot-water burns are either children, the elderly, or those physically or mentally impaired.

 Many people turn their hot water heaters up high because of the lack of hot water availability.
 This can be a tremendous mistake when the cold water is not balanced out and leads to a serious burn injury on the part of a child.

 Minor scalding injuries can be treated with cold water or ice applied immediately after the burn.
 Over-the-counter pain medication such as Tylenol or aspirin may also be used to reduce the pain.
 Many experts argue against the use of antiseptic creams or sprays, suggesting that they may inhibit healing.

 Very severe burns can result in extremely painful and long-lasting injury and even skin grafts may be appropriate.
 The cost of severe burn injuries can easily run into hundreds of thousands of dollars for medical care for burns and may require a lifetime of suffering.

 Burns Can Happen Quickly